Student Success Scholars Program

 Upcoming Events and Workshops

-Career Goal: Either a job in Cybersecurity or Programming
+Career Goal: Either a job at a nature park or herbal medicine center

-Favorite thing about Stockton: I love walking the lake because of the peaceful sights to take in.
-The view is always amazing.
+Favorite thing about Stockton: I love walking around the campus looking at the trees and listening to the birds.
+The campus is very quiet and peaceful.

-Successful Experience: The Student Success Scholars Program has been an amazing experience that has helped shape me into a better & more well-rounded student.
-As college reaches its end, I am glad to have been a part of such a unique program.
-It has been an incredible life-changing experience, and I cannot wait to see how these skills I learned will be applied in the real world.
+Successful Experience: The Student Success Scholars Program has been an amazing experience that has helped shape me into a better and more well-rounded student.
+As college reaches its end, I am hoping to maybe work on mentoring other students and maybe work on some community service learning and apply for internships.

 Featured Peer Mentor